platformsh/template-builder/templates/mautic/files/README.md

 </a>
 </p>

 This template provides a basic Mautic installation.
+It includes MariaDB for storage, which will be auto-selected during the installer.
+It also includes a RabbitMQ queue server that may be enabled manually post-install.

-Mautic is an Open SOurce marketing automation tool built on Symfony.
+Mautic is an Open Source marketing automation tool built on Symfony.

 ## Services